 Learning & Teaching Methods

-Upon completion of this programme students will graduate as practicing counsellors.
-Thus they are eligible to seek employment as qualified counsellors or undertake private practice.
+Upon completion of this degree students will graduate as practicing counsellors, thus they are eligible to seek employment as qualified counsellors, or undertake private practice.

-Having completed the BA Counselling (Top-Up), students will be qualified counsellors.
-Furthermore they may wish to continue with further study such as Masters or PhD programmes.
+Having completed the BA (Hons) Counselling (Top-Up), students will be qualified counsellors.
+Furthermore, they will have the opportunity to continue with further study such as Masters or PhD programmes.